Under Night In-Birth: Development

 Under Night In-Birth began development in 2010.
 The game's producer, Nobuya Narita, explained that development arose from the team's experiences working on Melty Blood, and a tentative remake of the game.
 French-Bread originally planned to work in high definition for the remake, but development later stalled while Type-Moon went on to work on Witch on the Holy Night.
 Early prototypes provided the foundation for Under Night In-Birth.
 Narita emphasized they wanted to differentiate the game from Melty Blood, so the lore, visuals, systems and combat flow are very different from the previous game.
 It marked the team's first game using high definition and hand-drawn high-resolution sprites.
 Due to the challenges they faced working in high definition with high-resolution assets for the first time, the French-Bread staff members frequently consulted BlazBlue game creator Toshimichi Mori.

 A decade later, French-Bread and Type-Moon would eventually work together again to continue development on the Melty Blood HD remake project.
-With the studio's work on Under Night In-Birth serving as the foundation, the previously untitled remake was announced as Melty Blood: Type Lumina, which serves as a reboot to the Melty Blood series and as a tie-in to the remake timeline of Tsukihime franchise.
+With the studio's work on Under Night In-Birth serving as the foundation, the previously untitled remake was announced as Melty Blood: Type Lumina, a reboot game to the Melty Blood series and a tie-in to the remake timeline of Tsukihime franchise.